Available Veteran Benefits

 To get more detailed information about a specific benefit, click on the link's that follows each brief description.
-For general information on Massachusetts veteran benefits click here
+Find general information on Massachusetts veteran benefits.

 Veterans of Massachusetts may be eligible for any state-supported course in an undergraduate degree program or certificate program offered by a public college or university.
 To be eligible, a veteran must also be a legal resident of Massachusetts and s/he must not be in default of any federal student loans.
-For more information click here and click here.
+Find more information from the Secretary of the Commonwealth of Massachusetts.

 This benefit provides for the Federal Government to guaranty mortgage loans made by banks and other lenders to a certified veteran.
 The advantages may include better interest rates, lower needed down payment, lower closing costs, and faster processing.
-Click here for more information.
+See more information about home loans.

 U.S. Veterans Administration offers full medical service to all veterans provided that they are qualified for enrollment.
 The enrollment system gives priority to veterans with service-connected disabilities and those with low-income.
 The procedure to get enrolled is to visit the local Veterans Administration Outpatient Clinic at 61 Lincoln Street in Framingham.
 They are located in Suite 112 on the first floor of that building.
 You are advised to call first to make sure they will be available to you.
-The number is (508) 628 0205.
+The number is 508-628-0205.
 They will give you forms to fill out and an addressed envelope to use in mailing the forms plus a copy of your discharge records.
-Click here for more information.
+See more information about Health Care.

 Bonus for Recent Service

-If you were a resident of Massachusetts immediately prior to entry into the armed forces service during the period beginning September 11, 2001 and were discharged under honorable conditions, you may be eligible for either a $1000 or a $500 bonus.
+If you were a resident of Massachusetts immediately prior to entry into the armed forces service during the period beginning September 11, 2001 and were discharged under honorable conditions, you may be eligible for either a $1,000 or a $500 bonus.
 Veteran who served active duty in Iraq or Afghanistan receive $1000.
 Veterans with six months or more active service, stateside or outside the continental limits of the United States, receive $500.
 This benefit is part of the Massachusetts "Welcome Home" legislation.
-Click here for more information.
+Find more information about bonuses.

 Under Chapter 115 of Massachusetts General Laws the state can provide financial and medical assistance for indigent veterans and their dependents.
 Qualifying veterans and their dependents can receive financial assistance for food, shelter, clothing, fuel, and medical care in accordance with a formula that takes into account the number of dependents and income from all sources.
 Eligible dependents of deceased veterans are provided with the same benefits as if the veteran were still living.
 To apply or inquire about this benefit, contact your Sherborn Veterans Services Officer.